gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

        The Group Manager SHOULD perform a group rekeying only if already scheduled to  occur shortly, e.g., according to an application-dependent rekeying period or scheduling, or as a reaction to a recent change in the group membership.
 In any other case, the Group Manager SHOULD NOT rekey the OSCORE group when receiving a Key Renewal Request (OPT8).

-    * The Group Manager determines and assigns a new OSCORE Sender ID for that group member, and replies with a Key Renewal Response formatted as defined in {{Section 4.1.6.1 of I-D.ietf-ace-key-groupcomm}}.
+    * The Group Manager determines and assigns a new OSCORE Sender ID for that group member, and replies with a Key Renewal Response formatted as defined in {{Section 4.7.2 of I-D.ietf-ace-key-groupcomm}}.
 In particular, the CBOR Map in the response payload includes a single parameter 'group_SenderId' defined in {{ssec-iana-ace-groupcomm-parameters-registry}} of this document, specifying the new Sender ID of the group member encoded as a CBOR byte string.

        Consistently with {{Section 2.4.3.1 of I-D.ietf-core-oscore-groupcomm}}, the Group Manager MUST assign a new Sender ID that has not been used in the OSCORE group since the latest time when the current Gid value was assigned to the group.

        Furthermore, the Group Manager MUST add the old, relinquished Sender ID of the group member to the most recent set of stale Sender IDs, in the collection associated to the group (see {{sssec-stale-sender-ids}}).

        The Group Manager MUST return a 5.03 (Service Unavailable) response in case there are currently no Sender IDs available to assign in the OSCORE group.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4 of I-D.ietf-ace-key-groupcomm}}.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 4 ("No available node identifiers").

 # Retrieve Public Keys of Group Members # {#sec-pub-keys}

 A group member or a signature verifier may need to retrieve the public keys of (other) group members.
-To this end, the group member or signature verifier sends a Public Key Request message to the Group Manager, as per {{Section 4.6 of I-D.ietf-ace-key-groupcomm}}.
+To this end, the group member or signature verifier sends a Public Key Request message to the Group Manager, as per {{Sections 4.4.1.1 and 4.4.2.1 of I-D.ietf-ace-key-groupcomm}}.
 In particular, it sends the request to the endpoint /ace-group/GROUPNAME/pub-key at the Group Manager.

-If the Public Key Request uses the method FETCH, the Public Key Request is formatted as defined in {{Section 4.1.3.1 of I-D.ietf-ace-key-groupcomm}}.
+If the Public Key Request uses the method FETCH, the Public Key Request is formatted as defined in {{Section 4.4.2 of I-D.ietf-ace-key-groupcomm}}.
 In particular:

 * Each element (if any) of the inner CBOR array 'role_filter' is formatted as in the inner CBOR array 'role_filter' of the 'get_pub_keys' parameter of the Joining Request when the parameter value is non-null (see {{ssec-join-req-sending}}).

 * Each element (if any) of the inner CBOR array 'id_filter' is a CBOR byte string, which encodes the OSCORE Sender ID of the group member for which the associated public key is requested (REQ12).

-Upon receiving the Public Key Request, the Group Manager processes it as per Section 4.1.3.1 or Section 4.1.3.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.
+Upon receiving the Public Key Request, the Group Manager processes it as per Section 4.4.1 or Section 4.4.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being GET or FETCH, respectively.
 Additionally, if the Public Key Request uses the method FETCH, the Group Manager silently ignores node identifiers included in the ’get_pub_keys’ parameter of the request that are not associated to any current group member.

-The success Public Key Response is formatted as defined in Section 4.1.3.1 or Section 4.1.3.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.
+The success Public Key Response is formatted as defined in Section 4.4.1 or Section 4.4.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being GET or FETCH, respectively.

 # Upload a New Public Key # {#sec-update-pub-key}

 A group member may need to provide the Group Manager with its new public key to use in the group from then on, hence replacing the current one.
 This can be the case, for instance, if the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group have been changed, and the current public key is not compatible with them.

-To this end, the group member sends a Public Key Update Request message to the Group Manager, as per {{Section 4.7 of I-D.ietf-ace-key-groupcomm}}, with the following addition.
+To this end, the group member sends a Public Key Update Request message to the Group Manager, as per {{Section 4.8.1.1 of I-D.ietf-ace-key-groupcomm}}, with the following addition.

 * The group member computes the proof-of-possession (PoP) evidence included in 'client_cred_verify' in the same way taken when preparing a Joining Request for the OSCORE group in question, as defined in {{ssec-join-req-sending}} (REQ20).

 In particular, the group member sends a CoAP POST request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME/pub-key at the Group Manager.

-Upon receiving the Public Key Update Request, the Group Manager processes it as per {{Section 4.1.7.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.
+Upon receiving the Public Key Update Request, the Group Manager processes it as per {{Section 4.8.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.

 * The N\_S challenge used to build the proof-of-possession input is computed as per point (1) in {{sssec-challenge-value}} (REQ21).

 * The Group Manager verifies the PoP challenge included in 'client_cred_verify' in the same way taken when processing a Joining Request for the OSCORE group in question, as defined in {{ssec-join-req-processing}} (REQ20).

 * The Group Manager MUST return a 5.03 (Service Unavailable) response in case the OSCORE group identified by GROUPNAME is currently inactive (see {{ssec-resource-active}}).
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4 of I-D.ietf-ace-key-groupcomm}}.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 9 ("Group currently not active").

 * If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.00 (Bad request) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4 of I-D.ietf-ace-key-groupcomm}}.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").

 * If the request is successfully processed, the Group Manager stores the association between i) the new public key of the group member; and ii) the Group Identifier (Gid), i.e., the OSCORE ID Context, associated to the OSCORE group together with the OSCORE Sender ID assigned to the group member in the group.
 The Group Manager MUST keep this association updated over time.